BoltzExchange/boltz-client/docs/index.md

 - `--cln.datadir` data directory of cln (`~/.lightning` by default)

-You can manually set the paths of `cln.rootcert`, `cln.privatekey` and `cln.certchain` instead of speciyfing the data directory as well.
+You can manually set the paths of `cln.rootcert`, `cln.privatekey` and `cln.certchain` instead of specifying the data directory as well.
 You might have to set the `cln.servername` option as well, if you are using a custom certificate.